abinit/abinit/doc/tutorial/gwr1.md

 and [[autoparal]] to 1 to allow ABINIT to determine an optimal distribution, with [[npfft]] fixed at 1.

-At this point, the calculation should have completed, and we can have a look at the electronic band structure to understand the position of the band edges.
+At this point, the calculation should have completed, and we can have a look at the electronic band structure in order to understand the position of the band edges.

 !!! tip